Home / Coffee knowledge / Colonialism and coffee. Our collective heritage

 Costa Rica.
 Machinery used for husking and polishing coffee, UC Davis Library Digital Collections

-The Role of Switzerland - a Non-Maritime Nation
+The Role of Switzerland - A Non-Maritime Nation

 Costa Rica preparing one year old coffee plants for transplanting

-Coffee as an Export Product of Colonial Powers
+Coffee as an export product of colonial powers

-In 1893, French missionaries are believed to have first planted coffee in the Taita Hills in Kenya.
+In 1893, it was French missionaries who likely planted coffee for the first time in the Taita Hills in Kenya.
 They likely brought their Bourbon variety coffee seeds from La Réunion.

-Coffee Leaf Rust as a direct product of colonial expansion
+Coffee leaf rust as a direct product of colonial expansion

 “as land remained cheap and plentiful, the simple but wasteful method of opening up new estates as soon as the old ones begin to be exhausted, seemed always preferable to an intricate and laborious study of the best means preserving land already under cultivation” (Stuart McCook, p.
 31)

-mccook boolk coffee not forever
+mccook book coffee not forever

 Osterhammel on this again: